-And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plain, L. Rushball, the all-knowing, all caring, all sensing, all feeling, all concerned.
+And greetings to you thrill seekers, music lovers, conversationalists all across the fruited plain, El Rushbo, the all-knowing, all-caring, all-sensing, all-feeling, all concerned, all everything.

-Mr. Stirling, we got to come up with something to counter this rolling hunger strike by these wackos.
+Mr. Sterdley, we got to come up with something to counter this rolling hunger strike by these wackos.

 Who else is involved in it?

-She's booked a new concert tour for blue cities like Detroit, Philadelphia, and so forth in October.
+She's booked a new concert tour for blue cities like Detroit, Philadelphia, so forth in October.

 And tickets are not selling.

-New York Post paid six reports that tickets are slow.
+New York Post page six reports that tickets are slow.

-Barbara Streisand's also said, as a come on, I'm sure, that she is going to um donate a portion of her earnings to various charities.
+Babs has also, get this, Barbara Streisand's also said as a come-on, I'm sure, that she is going to donate a portion of her earnings to various charities.

 But she has not said how much.